kjolley/BIGSdb/Upgrading_README.txt

 Version 1.29: Change of user and isolate database structures.
 Version 1.30: Change of isolate database structure.
 Version 1.31: Change of isolate database structure.
+Version 1.32: Change of seqdef, isolate and preference database structures.

 Details can be found below.